Ketones + DKA

 2. “Ketone breath” (breath smells like sweet nail polish remover).

-The above signs are not, on their own, indicative of a more serious condition called Diabetic Ketoacidosis (DKA).
-However, if ketones are not dealt with and, as a result, build up in large amounts, they can harm the body by altering the delicate pH balance in the blood stream and body tissues, leading to DKA, a life-threatening condition.
+These symptoms are not, on their own, indicative of a more serious condition called Diabetic Ketoacidosis (DKA).
+However, if ketones are not dealt with and, as a result, build up in large amounts, they can harm the body by altering the delicate pH balance in the bloodstream and body tissues, leading to DKA, a life-threatening condition.

 3. Loss of appetite, nausea, vomiting, or abdominal pain (in the presence of high blood glucose and ketones)